5 Surefire Techniques to Develop a Character's Personality in Every Scene

 Dialogue that Reveals Traits

 One of the most effective ways to showcase a character's personality is through their dialogue.
 Each character should have a distinct voice and way of speaking that reflects their unique traits.
 Consider their tone, word choices, and verbal quirks.
 Do they speak eloquently, use slang, or have a tendency to ramble?
-By crafting dialogue that aligns with a character's personality, you allow readers to understand their motivations, beliefs, and emotions.
+Tools such as The Dialogue Book provide exercises and examples that help you craft dialogue that aligns with a character's personality, allowing readers to understand their motivations, beliefs, and emotions.

 For example, a confident and sarcastic character might deliver sharp one-liners and engage in witty banter, while a shy and introspective character may speak softly, hesitate, or express themselves through thoughtful observations.